 For over twenty years, Gaurav Mathur has contributed to video game titles including the critically acclaimed “Grim Fandango” and “Psychonauts”, and the bestseller “Star Wars: Rogue Squadron”.
-He has spent seven years at Toys for Bob creating and managing 3D assets for the Skylanders console games, including "Skylanders Spyro's Adventure", "Skylanders Giants", "Skylanders Trap Team", and "Skylanders Imaginators".
+He spent over seven years at Toys for Bob creating and managing 3D assets for the Skylanders console games, including "Skylanders Spyro's Adventure", "Skylanders Giants", "Skylanders Trap Team", and "Skylanders Imaginators".

 Twelve years ago, Gaurav created gamedevmap, an online living map and catalog of game development organizations around the world.
 In 2015, he started ilovegamedev, a company dedicated to game-related positive impact projects. gamedevkids is the other ilovegamedev property: it's a website for children and their caregivers to learn more about coding and other disciplines from professional game developers.

 Gaurav is a judge and a mentor for the International Game Developers Association (IGDA) Game Developers Conference (GDC) Scholar program, and has previously served on the Advisory Board for the San Francisco Chapter of the IGDA.
 In 2012, he participated in the National Conversation on Games, a joint project between the Center for Games and Impact at Arizona State University and the White House's Office of Science and Technology Policy.